Cortney Casey: Ultimate Fighting Championship

 Casey faced Gillian Robertson on June 20, 2020 at UFC Fight Night: Blaydes vs. Volkov.
 She lost the fight via a rear-naked choke submission in round three.

 Casey was expected to face Priscila Cachoeira on October 31, 2020 at UFC Fight Night 181.
 However the bout was called off the day of the weigh-ins as Cachoeira had issues cutting weight.

 Casey faced JJ Aldrich on March 13, 2021 at UFC Fight Night 187.
 She lost the fight via split decision.

 Casey was expected to face Liana Jojua on August 21, 2021 at UFC on ESPN 29.
 However, Jojua was forced out of the fight due to visa issues.
 The matchup was rescheduled at UFC Fight Night 197 on November 13, 2021.
 At the weigh-ins, Jojua weighed in at 128.5 pounds, two and a half pounds over the flyweight non-title fight limit.
 The bout proceeded at a catchweight with Jojua fined 30% of her purse, which went to her opponent Casey.
 Casey won the bout via unanimous decision.

 Casey was scheduled to face Antonina Shevchenko on April 30, 2022 at UFC on ESPN 35.
 However, the bout was postponed to July 9, 2022 at UFC on ESPN 39 due Shevchenko injured her knee in training.
 Casey lost the fight via split decision.

 Casey was scheduled to face Jasmine Jasudavicius on February 25, 2023, at UFC Fight Night 220.
 However, Casey withdrew from the event due to an undisclosed medical reason and was replaced by Gabriella Fernandes.

+On September 14, 2023, Casey had accepted a 4–month suspension by USADA after she reported herself in June 2023 for taking the prohibited substance BPC-157 to treat a medical condition.
+She is able to compete again as of October 1, 2023.
+On September 19, 2023, it was reported that Casey was removed from UFC roster.